 In Node.js, Nymph supports nested transactions.
-Nothing will be permanently written to the database's storage until the highest level transaction is committed.
+Nothing will be permanently written to the database's storage, and no PubSub subscribers will be notified, until the highest level transaction is committed.
 When a nested transaction is rolled back, the database will be in the state where the transaction above it started that nested transaction.

 When you start a transaction, you give it a name, then you can commit or roll back that transaction, by name.
 This means if you're doing transactions recursively, you should use a counter in your name.
 Nymph uses internal transactions that start with the "nymph-" prefix, so don't use that.
 You should be sure to commit or rollback transactions in the reverse order that they were started, or you might run into trouble.